Visit Galapagos Islands with Kids

-We’re often asked how to visit the Galapagos Islands with children.
+We’re often asked how to visit the Galapagos Islands with kids.
 Over the years, we’ve helped countless families visit the Galapagos.
 Often, the request is from a family with two or three members between the ages of 4 and 18.
-But for multi-generational families (i.e. grandparents, parents, and grandchildren) the family usually includes toddlers and infants in arms.
+But for multi-generational families (i.e. grandparents, parents, and grandchildren) the family usually includes toddlers.

 That’s not just a pitch.
 We’re parents.
 We have visited the Galapagos Islands with our children.
 When you work with LANDED, you’ll receive first-hand recommendations born of experience.